amazon-science/hyperbolic-embeddings/README.md

-base.py - Base file with function definitions for the manifolds euclidean.py - Implementation of the functions for Euclidean manifold lorentz.py - Implementation of the functions for Lorentz manifold poincare.py - Implementation of the functions for PoincarÃ© manifold model.py - File with the main model class (Query2Manifold) optimizers
+base.py - Base file with function definitions for the manifolds euclidean.py - Implementation of the functions for Euclidean manifold lorentz.py - Implementation of the functions for Lorentz manifold poincare.py - Implementation of the functions for Poincaré manifold model.py - File with the main model class (Query2Manifold) optimizers